JonatanGarbuyo/AdventOfCode2022/Day_1/day1.md

 # --- Day 1: Calorie Counting ---

-Santa's reindeer typically eat regular reindeer food, but they need a lot of <span style="color:#009900">magical energy</span> to deliver presents on Christmas.
+Santa's reindeer typically eat regular reindeer food, but they need a lot of <em style="color:#009900">magical energy</em> to deliver presents on Christmas.
 For that, their favorite snack is a special type of <em  style="color: #ffff66;text-shadow: 0 0 5px #ffff66;">star</em> fruit that only grows deep in the jungle.
 The Elves have brought you on their annual expedition to the grove where the fruit grows.

 To supply enough magical energy, the expedition needs to retrieve a minimum of <em  style="color: #ffff66;text-shadow: 0 0 5px #ffff66;">fifty stars</em> by December 25th.
 Although the Elves assure you that the grove has plenty of fruit, you decide to grab any fruit you see along the way, just in case.